bruderstein/unexpected-react/README.md

 If you don't need the virtual DOM, and you're just using the [shallow renderer](http://facebook.github.io/react/docs/test-utils.html#shallow-rendering), then the order of the requires is not important, and you obviously don't need the `emulateDom.js` require.

+If you want to use the [react-test-renderer](https://www.npmjs.com/package/react-test-renderer), then use `require('unexpected-react/test-renderer')`, and do not require `react-dom` or the `react-addons-test-utils` package.

 ```js
 // First require your DOM emulation file (see below)